Azayel/OGL_Master_Orthogonal_Projection/README.md

 <p>[stbi_image](https://github.com/nothings/stb/blob/master/stb_image.h)</p>

-please include these in your external libraries and headers.
+please include these in your external libraries and headers and do update your cmakelist.